Skip to main content

 pub fn from_storage( indices: Vec<DynIndex>, storage: Arc<Storage>, ) -> Result<Self>

-Create a tensor from explicit storage by seeding a canonical native payload.
+Create a tensor from explicit compact storage.

 Source